AMSP-04/NETN-LOG/NETN-LOG.md

 The supply and storage services are based on the general Logistics Services Pattern but with specific extensions for supplies.

-During service negotiation, `Appointment` information is used to decide where and when the transfer of the supplies shall take place.
+During service negotiation, additional `Appointment` information is used to decide where and when the transfer of the supplies shall take place.
 The consumer can request a service to be delivered at the `Appointment` but the provider can also change this and propose an alternative `Appointment` in the service offer.

-The `LoadingDoneByProvider` parameter is used to indicate if the transfer of supplies is performed by the provider (default) or the consumer.
+The `LoadingDoneByProvider` parameter is used to indicate if the actual transfer of supplies is modelled by the provider (default) or the consumer.
 This is an agreement between the parties and is specified in the offer.

-* If the transfer of supplies is controlled by the provider, then the consumer shall respond with a `ServiceReceived` to any `ServiceComplete` message sent by the provider.
+* If the transfer of supplies is modelled by the provider, then the consumer shall respond with a `ServiceReceived` to any `ServiceComplete` message sent by the provider.
 The transfer of supplies is considered complete once the `ServiceReceived` message is sent.
-* If the service delivery is controlled by the consumer, then the provider shall respond with a `ServiceComplete` to any `ServiceReceived` message sent by the consumer.
+* If the service delivery is modelled by the consumer, then the provider shall respond with a `ServiceComplete` to any `ServiceReceived` message sent by the consumer.
 Transfer of supplies is considered complete once the `ServiceComplete` is sent.

 If a `CancelService` occurs during delivery of supply services, the provider shall inform the consumer of the actual amount of supplies transferred.